STATE & FEDERAL CRIMINAL DEFENSE LAWYER

 ARRESTED IN TARRANT COUNTY?

-Bryan has tried over 100 felony and misdemeanor trials, including jury trials for DWI, DWI-Misdemeanor Repetition, DWI-Felony Repetition, DWI w/ Child, Theft, Possession of a Controlled Substance, Possession of Marijuana, Unlawful Carrying of a Weapon (UCW), Resisting Arrest, Assault Bodily Injury, Assault Family Violence, Assault Family Violence with Prior, Aggravated Assault with a Deadly Weapon, Aggravated Robbery, Burglary of a Habitation, Sexual Assault of a Child, and Capital Murder.
-He has also attended capital murder and advanced trial skills courses and was published in reference to DWI trials.
-This experience can make a almost all of the difference in your case.
+Our criminal defense lawyers have combined for over 200 jury trials, including trials for DWI, DWI-Misdemeanor Repetition, DWI-Felony Repetition, DWI w/ Child, Theft, Possession of a Controlled Substance, Possession of Marijuana, Unlawful Carrying of a Weapon (UCW), Resisting Arrest, Assault Bodily Injury, Assault Family Violence, Assault Family Violence with Prior, Aggravated Assault with a Deadly Weapon, Aggravated Robbery, Burglary of a Habitation, Sexual Assault of a Child, Murder, and Capital Murder.

 Our strategy is simple: Be 100% committed to holding the State of Texas or the U.S. Government to their burden of proof (Beyond a Reasonable Doubt, the highest burden in any area of law).
-We accomplish this by thoroughly evaluated your case to make sure you are getting the best criminal defense possible.
+Our goal is a dismissal or a No Bill by the Grand Jury.
+We accomplish this by thoroughly evaluating your case to make sure you are getting the best criminal defense possible.
 In addition, we make sure your constitutional rights are not being violated.

 Here are some of the questions we consider as well as investigate:

 1. Did the officer have reasonable suspicion or probable cause to pull you over or make contact with you?

 2. Was the stop, search, or investigation illegal under the U.S. Constitution?